-You and I are sometimes like radios or TV sets that are not properly tuned in to a station or channel.
-The news announcers or entertainers are out there talking or singing away.
+You and I are sometimes like TV sets that are not properly tuned into a station.
+The news announcers are there talking.
 The station is sending out live signals.
-But if we have not turned on our sets or failed to dial in the station correctly, there will be no communication!
+But if we have not turned on our sets, there will be no communication!

 This is often our problem with God.
 God is out there—as well as inside us—beaming forth love, goodness and inspiration.
 But it’s lost on us because we fail to pray, to tune in or open ourselves to God’s loving presence.

 Actually, there are many prayer paths to God available to us today.
 In recent years, new approaches to prayer and contemplation have been developed.
 As a Franciscan friar and writer, I have many favorite prayers and I have collected over the years many ideas for enriching our prayer life.